timothywcrane/RTFM/README.md

  * bash - (may work in other shells but my #! announces bash)
  * enscript - to created a ps file, the P (postscript) in PDF
  * ghostscript - To take the ps file and create a PDF via it's ps2pdf command
- * alsa-utils for audio notification via aplay.
+ * alsa-utils for end-of-script audio notification via aplay.